algolia/instantsearch-core-swift/doc/src/guide/quick-start.md

 - Add `import InstantSearchCore` to your source files.

-**Note:** If you wish to use the API Client's offline mode, use the subspec `InstantSearch-Core-Swift/Offline` instead.
+**Note:** If you wish to use the API Client's offline mode, use the spec `InstantSearch-Core-Offline-Swift` instead.

 ## Examples